Acne medications can be a confusing maze of topicals, treatments, scrubs, moisturizers and astringents that seems impossible to navigate.

 That’s a benefit in and of itself, but when it comes to acne, this can be an effective treatment for helping your struggling pores shed those dried out cells and move along to the newer stuff.

 There are over-the-counter options for this, but prescription options are available for the messier cases.
-One of the most frequently prescribed retinoids is tretinoin.
+One of the most frequently prescribed retinoids is tretinoin for acne.

 While we’re all about the benefits of retinoids for your skin, it’s important to note that there are warnings you should heed for side effects.